BigDataBiology/big-data-biology_org/content/positions.md

 permalink: positions/
 meta: Open positions at the Big Data Biology Lab
 ---
 We are looking for PhD students!
+Note that PhDs in Australia are research-based and do not require coursework.

 A background in computer science, bioinformatics, microbiology, or genomics is best, but there is no strict limits.
 Some basic programming skills are needed (some projects require more than others).